Western Illinois University: Macomb Campus

 f.
 Pets: No animals or birds, domestic or wild, shall be permitted on the premises.
 Lessee admitting pets to the premises shall forfeit the housing deposit and may be asked to pay for apartment extermination as well as to vacate the unit with rent liability continuing until the apartment can be reassigned.

 g.
-Solicitation: Solicitors or salespeople are not given access to the premises except with written permission from the Assistant Director of Residence Life.
+Solicitation: Solicitors or salespeople are not given access to the premises except with written permission from the Lessor or designee.
 Residents may not conduct solicitation without receiving permission from the University.

 h.
 Fire Safety: Residents are expected to be conscious of the welfare of others at all times and may not knowingly or recklessly set a fire, tamper with any smoke detector or fire safety device, falsely report a fire.
 Lessee shall not store combustibles or flammable material within premises.
 Walkways must be kept free of all objects.
 The use or possession of fireworks is prohibited on University property and in University apartments.
 Lessee shall permit nothing to be done in the apartment premises nor bring or take anything thereon which will in any way increase the risk of fire or in any way conflict with the rules and ordinances of the local Fire Department.
 All occupants are required to evacuate when the emergency notification system (Fire alarm) is activated.

 i.
 Communicable Diseases: Lessee must report immediately to Beu Health Center any case or suspected case of communicable disease.